LondonComputadores/Alexandre-Paes-Resume/README.md

 Alexandre Paes

-Campo Grande, Mato Grosso do Sul, Brazil alexpaes.itsolutions@gmail.com +5521993754048 linkedin.com/in/alexandre-paes
+Campo Grande, Mato Grosso do Sul, Brazil alexpaes.itsolutions@gmail.com +5521993754048 somente whatsapp linkedin.com/in/alexandre-paes

 ## Summary

 Hi!
 I'm Alexandre Paes but you can call me Alex if you prefer.
-I am 37 years old and in 2017 I started my transition from 8 years in Network Infrastructure to Software Development.
+I am 38 years old and in 2017 I started my transition from 8 years in Network Infrastructure to Software Development.
 Some brief contacts with programming, the first in 2001 with Delphi and in 2013 with PHP, Java and Javascript Vanilla.
 In 2017 I came back to stay and started with Python through Data Science and Analysis with data extraction and manipulation from datalakes